BrightspaceUI/core/components/form/docs/form-element-nesting.md

 **8. Support Validate:**

 The last step is to ensure that calling validate on the parent will result in the nested components being validated.
-This is not required for self-validation but is important to ensure your custom form element works properly when used inside a [`d2l-form`](../form.md) or [`d2l-form-native`](../form-native.md).
+This is not required for self-validation but is important to ensure your custom form element works properly when used inside a [`d2l-form`].

 ```javascript
 async validate() {